angel-ki/strixhaven/PCs/Avery DeVoute/Fingali DeVoute.md

 - Male, human wizard.
 Prim and proper and inquisitive.
 Unshakeable curiosity.
 - It’s hard for Avery to bond with his father if it's not related to academics.
 - Fingali is incredibly prideful about Avery’s performance, “No, son of mine would fail.”
+- Back Alley Boys band when in college

 ### Personality Traits
 -